 The economic impact brought about by the COVID-19 pandemic affected many establishments.
-However, though the circumstance their business, the pandemic also unlocked new opportunities for them.
-Among those were online selling of nutritious and healthy delights from carabaos milk, which not only provided income to seller but also boosted the immunity of the consuming public against the
+However, though the circumstance forced entrepreneurs to close their business, the pandemic also unlocked new opportunities for them.
+Among those were online selling of nutritious and healthy delights from carabaos milk, which not only provided income to sellers but also boosted the immunity of the consuming public against the virus.